BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Locke.md

 - reason is and ought to be the slave of the passions
 - Morality depends on natural law, and hence on Divine commands, and that the natural foundation of morality consists in natural, but non-moral, goodness and badness.
 - Voluntarist about relation between God and morality
+- Dismisses Aristotelian metaphysics as hopelessly antiscientifci, primitive, and obscure.